I'd love your feedback on making this app more useful!

 What is this?

 Hi!
-This is my ongoing attempt at a tool for making custom branded color palettes for web designs and UIs that meet (WCAG) accessibility guidelines.
+This is my ongoing attempt at a tool for making custom branded color palettes for web and UI design that are built from the ground up to meet WCAG contrast accessibility guidelines.
 The key features are:

 What color picker is being used?
 It's HSL?